 The Audi Apollon is one of the three “Speedboat projects” at the Volkswagen Group, CEO Dr. Herbert Diess revealed at the 2021 Annual Media Conference on March 16.
 The other projects are the Audi Artemis and Volkswagen Trinity.
-Common to the three is the SSP, the Group’s next revolutionary platform after MEB, and the VW.OS 2.0 vehicle software stack.
+Common to the three will be the SSP Platform, the Group’s next revolutionary platform after MEB, and the VW.OS 2.0 vehicle software stack.

-At the Audi Annual Press Conference 2021, held on March 18, it was confirmed that the Audi Apollon would be similar to the VW Trinity.
-When asked what can we expect from this model, Oliver Hoffmann, BoM member responsible for Technical Development, Audi, said:
+At the Audi Annual Press Conference 2021 on March 18, the company confirmed that the Audi Apollon would be similar to the VW Trinity.
+Answering the question of what can we expect from this model, Oliver Hoffmann, BoM member responsible for Technical Development, Audi, said:

 With Artemis, Trinity, and Apollon, we have three approaches to accelerate the development of new vehicles so that the next major technology leap can be achieved.
 As Markus Duesmann said before, with a different focus in each case, we see a radical shift with software digitalization, connectivity, with a clear focus on strong battery concepts, powerful batteries, and with Apollon, which is a project where Audi and Volkswagen (Volkswagen Passenger Cars), where they collaborate.
 This will be a sister model for the Volkswagen Trinity that we are going to launch, and as already suggested, in one of the next events of this kind we might be allowed to tell you a bit more about it.Oliver Hoffmann, BoM member responsible for Technical Development, Audi (Audi Annual Press Conference 2021)

-Peter Mosh, Chairman of the General Works Council of Audi, revealed to German publication Automobilwoche in an interview last month that Trinity is the project for a new vehicle platform.
+Peter Mosh, Chairman of the General Works Council of Audi, revealed to German publication Automobilwoche in an interview in March 2021 that Trinity is the project for a new vehicle platform.
 He said:

 Trinity will not just be a car but a new platform.
 Then some models will be built on it, also by Audi.
 I am very positive that we will then also use this platform at Audi.Peter Mosh, Chairman – General Works Council, Audi

-Markus Duesmann, CEO of Audi, and Dr. Herbert Diess had earlier confirmed that an Audi EV is being developed on Volkswagen’s new platform under the Trinity project.
-“We’re already docked with Trinity,” Duessmann told Business Insider in a group interview in February.
+Markus Duesmann, the CEO of Audi and also the R&D chief of Volkswagen Group, confirmed in February 2021 that an Audi EV on the platform of the VW Trinity is under development.
+“We’re already docked with Trinity,” Duessmann told Business Insider in a group interview that month.
 “We are working together on a sister model for Audi.
-There is a joint project house with Volkswagen, and this is exactly the cooperation within the group that we need,” Diess added to Duesmann’s statement.
+There is a joint project house with Volkswagen, and this is exactly the cooperation within the group that we need,” Dr. Diess added to Duesmann’s statement.